What is Mind Lab?

 Mind Lab researchers are developmental psychologists – scientists who study how children think, learn and develop.

-Dr. Jennifer Van Reet is an Assistant Professor of Psychology at Providence College.
+Dr. Jennifer Van Reet is an associate professor of psychology at Providence College.
 Dr. Van Reet and members of her research team at KidThink study how different types of play develop in early childhood and how play is helpful to children’s overall development.

 How do the Mind Lab researchers study how children learn?

 Each study is different, but all involve short, fun activities that last 5 to 15 minutes, and parents are required to stay with their children at all times while the study is happening.
 Parents and children choose whether to participate and may decide to stop at any time.
 There are no known risks with these types of studies.
 All Museum visitors are welcome to talk to researchers to learn more about Mind Lab studies, even if they don’t wish to participate.

 How can my child participate in Mind Lab?

 Researchers are in Mind Lab several days a week.
 Feel free to call the Museum at (401) 273-5437 to check the schedule.